-According to Arai, its recorded that, mass media exposes homeschooling students to diverse perspectives and cultures, which can broaden their understanding of the world.
-Through news, documentaries, and other media outlets, students can learn about different societies, global issues, and various viewpoints, fostering critical thinking skills and cultural awareness.
-These arguments are in tandem with a respondent, who alluded that mass media exposes homeschooling students to a wide range of perspectives, cultures, and ideas that they may not encounter solely through traditional curriculum materials.
-This exposure broadens their horizons and helps them develop a more comprehensive understanding of the world.
-Moreover, diverse perspectives challenge students to think critically and consider multiple viewpoints.
-Thus, this study found that mass media resources, such as documentaries, news articles, and opinion pieces, provide opportunities for homeschooling students to analyze and evaluate different perspectives on various topics.
-This fosters critical thinking skills and
+According to Arai, it's recorded that, mass media exposes homeschooling students to diverse perspectives and cultures, which can broaden their understanding of the world.
+Through news, documentaries, and other media outlets, students can learn about different societies, global issues, and various viewpoints, fostering critical thinking skills and cultural awareness (Arai 1999).
+These arguments were supported by a respondent who stated that "i like mass media because it exposes homeschooling students to a wide range of perspectives, cultures, and ideas which they may not encounter through traditional curriculum materials" (Oral Interview, 24/03/2023).
+Research has shown that such exposure broadens their horizons and helps them develop a more comprehensive understanding of the world.
+Moreover, diverse perspectives challenge students to think critically and consider multiple viewpoints (Oral Interview, 24/03/2023).
+Reflecting this assertion, this revealed that mass media resources, such as documentaries, news articles, and opinion pieces, provide opportunities for homeschooling students to analyze and evaluate different perspectives on various topics.
+This fosters critical thinking skills and encourages students to form well-informed opinions.
+Findings with the focus group discussions with homeschooling students confirmed that mass media introduces homeschooling students to diverse cultures, experiences, and backgrounds (Focus group discussion, 27/03/2023).
+By engaging with stories and narratives from different communities, students develop empathy and a deeper understanding of the complexities of the world.
+This exposure promotes cultural sensitivity and helps students appreciate and respect diverse perspectives.